santoshdahale/ollm/README.md

 How do we achieve this:

+**Core Techniques:**
 - Loading layer weights from SSD directly to GPU one by one
 - Offloading KV cache to SSD and loading back directly to GPU, no quantization or PagedAttention
 - Offloading layer weights to CPU if needed
 - FlashAttention-2 with online softmax.
 Full attention matrix is never materialized.
 - Chunked MLP.
 Intermediate upper projection layers may get large, so we chunk MLP as well

+**Advanced Optimizations (New in 0.6.0):**
+- **GPU Memory Pool**: Reduces fragmentation with pre-allocated memory blocks and LRU caching
+- **KV Cache Compression**: 4-8bit quantization, importance-based pruning, clustering compression
+- **Advanced Attention**: Sliding window (O(n) complexity), sparse patterns, multi-scale hierarchical
+- **Speculative Decoding**: Draft model verification for 2-4x speedup on generation tasks
+- **Smart Prefetching**: Adaptive layer loading with memory pressure awareness
+- **Context Compression**: Hierarchical compression for 100k+ token sequences
+- **Dynamic Batching**: Length-based bucketing and adaptive batch sizing
+- **Streaming Processing**: Infinite sequence handling with bounded memory usage
 ---
 Typical use cases include:
 - Analyze contracts, regulations, and compliance reports in one pass